CaptainCrunchTaco/TacoTweets/README.md

 Did a silly thing and spent an hour looking for a bug.
 Turned out I forgot to initialize the client #yep

 Icon deviates from Material Design.
 Ok with it for now since it seems to draw attention away from other apps.
-Color scheme how ever needs to be revisited.
+Color scheme however needs to be revisited.

 For future updates:
-- Add logout feature
+- Add "logout" feature
-- Clean up UI
+- Cleanup UI
 - Add more features like reply, favorite, retweet

 A video of the app via YouTube: https://www.youtube.com/watch?v=ImfO_Cn8azQ&feature=youtu.be